 The North Carolina Department of Environment and Natural Resources (NCDENR), Public Water Supply (PWS) Section, Source Water Assessment Program (SWAP) conducted assessments for all drinking water sources across North Carolina.
 The purpose of the assessments was to determine the susceptibility of each drinking water source (well or surface water intake) to Potential Contaminant Sources (PCSs).
-The results of the assessment are available in SWAP reports that include maps, background information, and a relative susceptibility rating of Higher, Moderate or Lower.
-The relative susceptibility rating of each source for the Rifle Range Water Distribution System was determined by combining the contaminant rating (number and location of PCSs within the assessment area) and the inherent vulnerability rating (i.e., characteristics or existing conditions of the well or watershed and its delineated assessment area).
-The assessment findings based on the SWAP report completed on March 15, 2010 are summarized in the table below:
+The results of the assessment are available in SWAP reports that include maps, background information, and a relative susceptibility rating of each source for the Rifle Range Water Distribution System was determined by combining the contaminant rating (number and location of PCSs within the assessment area) and the inherent vulnerability rating (i.e., characteristics or existing conditions of the well or watershed and its delineated assessment area).
+The assessment findings based on the ONWASA SWAP report completed on June 25, 2014 are summarized in the table below:

 ONWASA (Rifle Range) Drinking Water Supply Wells

 Source Name Susceptibility Rating

 Dixon Well 1 Lower

 Dixon Well 2 Lower

 Dixon Well 3 Lower

 Dixon Well 5 Lower

 Dixon Well 6 Lower

 Dixon Well 7 Lower

-Hubert Well 1 Moderate

-Hubert Well 2 Moderate

-Hubert Well 3 Moderate

-Hubert Well 4 Moderate

-Hubert Well 6 Higher

-Hubert Well 7 Not rated

-Hubert Well 8 Not rated
+Dixon Well 8 Moderate

-Hubert Well 9 Not rated
+Dixon Well 9 Moderate

 The complete SWAP report for the Rifle Range Water Distribution System may be viewed on the web at http://swap.ncwater.org/website/swap/PublicGetReport.asp.
 Please note that because SWAP results and reports are periodically updated by the PWS Section, the results available on this website may differ from the results that were available at the time this report was prepared.
-To obtain a printed copy of this report, please mail a written request to source Water Assessment Program Report Request, 1634 Mail Service Center, Raleigh, NC 27699-1634, or email the request to swap@ncdenr.gov.
+To obtain a printed copy of this report, please mail a written request to Source Water Assessment Program Report Request, 1634 Mail Service Center, Raleigh, NC 27699-1634, or email the request to swap@ncdenr.gov.
 Please indicate your system name, PWSID, and provide your name, mailing address, and phone number.
 If you have any questions about the SWAP report please contact the Source Water Assessment staff by phone at (919) 707-9098.